gagle/node-tftp/README.md

 <a name="event_abort"></a>
 __abort__

 Emitted when [abort()](getstream_putstream_abort) is called and the transfer has been aborted.
+Is emitted after the `close` event.

+<a name="event_close"></a>
+__close__

+Emitted when the underlying socket has been closed.
+It is emitted __always__ and before any other event (`error`, `abort`, `end` or `finish`).

+<a name="event_error"></a>
+__error__

+Emitted when an error occurs.
+The stream is automatically closed and is emitted after the `close` event.

 <a name="event_stats"></a>
 __stats__

-Emitted after the client negotiates the best possible configuration.
+Emitted when the client negotiates the best possible configuration.
 When it is emitted the transfer still hasn't begun.
 It returns an object similar to this:

 ```
 {
   blockSize: 1468,
+  windowSize: 4,
   size: 105757295,
-  windowSize: 4,
   userExtensions: null,
+  file: 'file',
+  retries: 3,
   timeout: 3000,
-  localSocket: { address: "0.0.0.0", port: 58406 },
+  localSocket: { address: "0.0.0.0", port: 55146 },
-  remoteSocket: { address: "127.0.0.1", port: 58407 },
+  remoteSocket: { address: "127.0.0.1", port: 55147 }
-  file: "file",
-  retries: 3
 }
 ```

 When the GetStream emits a `stats` event, the `size` property is not guaranteed to be a Number because the server may not implement all the RFCs.
 The size of the file is obtained during the negotiation but not all the servers are able to negotiate.
 In these cases the `size` is null.

-The `userExtensions` property holds an object with the custom extensions sent by the server in response to the custom extensions sent in the request.
-Most of the TFTP servers with a GUI don't let you respond with custom extensions when in fact this is a feature explained in the RFCs, so unless the TFTP server allows you to respond with custom extensions, this property will be always null.
+The `userExtensions` property holds an object with the custom extensions sent by the server in response to the custom extensions sent with the request.
+Most of the TFTP servers don't let you respond with custom extensions when in fact this is a feature explained in the RFCs, so unless the TFTP server allows you to respond with custom extensions, this property will be always null.
+Of course, the server provided by this module and created with [createServer()](#createserver) let you set user extensions.

 ---